Widespread demand is a byproduct of Ferncliff’s efforts to partner with like-minded organizations

 “I’ve learned that if we had an idea mostly figured out — and a willing partner or two — we should act on it,” he said.
 “After all, those we partner with often have the same goal we do: to help folks deepen their faith.”

-So, in addition to getting boxes ready — 750 have already been shipped, with the rest going out over the next week or so — Ferncliff’s small summer staff is also creating videos for those virtual optional activities and working on maintenance programs on Ferncliff grounds.
+So, in addition to getting boxes ready, Ferncliff’s small summer staff also created videos for those virtual optional activities and working on maintenance programs on Ferncliff grounds.

-Following guidelines from the state of Arkansas, Ferncliff will provide day camp in July on a limited scale to three or four groups of 10 campers or fewer.
-Campers will be required to social distance.
-Picnic meals in boxes will be allowed outside.
+Following guidelines from the state of Arkansas, Ferncliff provided day camp in July on a limited scale to three or four groups of 10 campers or fewer.
+Campers were required to social distance.
+Picnic meals in boxes were allowed outside.

 “COVID-19 hasn’t been a cakewalk,” Gill said, acknowledging the camp has taken a significant financial hit.
 “But we’re trying to not get bogged down in what we can’t do and focus on what we can do.”